The worst cruelty that can be inflicted on a human being is isolation. – Sukarno

 Langda, The Village

 The embedded video is my amateur documentation of the flight and the landing.
-Music would have made it a bit more exciting but permissions for these things is a process, so I left the airplane noise and personal narration.

 Please provide your impressions in the comments below.
 Are there questions?
 I will respond as best I can.